miohtama/opsec/source/incidences/index.rst

                             </p>

                             <p>
-                                <a href="../team/index.html#data-scrubbing">Data dumps are cleaned from sensitive information</a>
+                                <a href="../team/index.html#data-scrubbing">Data dumps are cleaned of sensitive information</a>
                             </p>

                             <p>
-                                <a href="../web/index.html#non-public-administration-site">The administration site is not accessible or known to public</a>
+                                <a href="../web/index.html#non-public-administration-site">The administration site is not accessible or known to the public</a>
                             </p>

                             <p>